Leeds-Beckett-Engineering/lessons_elec/src_pandoc/Semi/Chapter_7.md

 _Addition of a phase-shifting capacitor to the circuit_

 The smaller waveform shown on the graph is voltage across the capacitor.
-For the sake of illustrating the phase shift, I\'m assuming a condition of maximum control resistance where the SCR is not triggering at all with no load current, save for what little current goes through the control resistor and capacitor.
+For the sake of illustrating the phase shift, I'm assuming a condition of maximum control resistance where the SCR is not triggering at all with no load current, save for what little current goes through the control resistor and capacitor.
 This capacitor voltage will be phase-shifted anywhere from 0^o^ to 90^o^ lagging behind the power source AC waveform.
 When this phase-shifted voltage reaches a high enough level, the SCR will trigger.

 With enough voltage across the capacitor to periodically trigger the SCR, the resulting load current waveform will look something like @fig:03217)